donovanmagryta/ESP8266-LED-API/README.md

 ## 3. Install Firmware

-Download Python to your computer from https://www.python.org/downloads/ and be sure to enable install to path.

-Open your command line app.

-Enter "pip install esptool" and follow prompts.

-Enter ```cd C:\Users\g9duf\Desktop\micropython``` replacing path with the actual path to your micropython.bin file.

-Enter ```esptool.py --chip esp8266 --port COM12 erase_flash``` replacing COM12 with the USB  your board is connected to.

-Enter ```esptool.py --chip esp8266 --port COM12 write_flash -z 0x1000 micropython.bin``` replacing COM12 with the port your board is connected to.
+Open up UPyCraft and

 ## 4. Install the Script

-In a text editor such as Notepad, open up main.py and input your building WiFi hotspot credentials and web hosting URL for led.php and hit save.
+In a text editor such as Notepad, open up connectWiFI.py and input your WiFi hotspot credentials and in main.py enter your web hosting URL for led.php and hit save.

-Connect to the mini WiFi hotspot broadcasted by the board and go to http://micropython.org/webrepl/ to load main.py onto the board.

 ## 5. Solder up your device
 >D1 Mini ESP8266 5V---5V 2A Power---LED VCC